Frank Sudia: Impact on Information Security and PKI

 Then in 2003 I took a job as general counsel of Avocet Sports Technology, Inc. (Palo Alto, CA), which I held for 10 years.
 This got me away from Internet Security, helped me develop my legal and business skills, and didn't create AI patent conflicts.

-Some major impacts these events had on Me included that, (a) I redoubled my efforts to solve problems in my philosophical system, and (b) when I achieved my next major breakthrough in 2003, allowing its AI theory to get off the ground, I vowed to “take good care” of what I had discovered, not letting others make a circus of it, and keep quiet until it could be more fully developed and documented.
+Some major impacts these events had on Me included that, (a) I redoubled my efforts to solve problems in my philosophical system, and (b) when I achieved my next major breakthrough in 2003, allowing its AI theory to get off the ground, I vowed to “take good care” of what I had discovered, and took the project private.

 I expect to extend this into a much longer memoir, but the above covers many highlights of my career in Information Security.